EvenAR/ILS-Window/README.md

 ## Screenshot

-Inspired by the Norwegian Air Traffic Control System (NATCON).

 ![image](https://github.com/user-attachments/assets/49e513da-1fa5-4483-8823-f557a293c05a)

+The design is inspired by the Norwegian Air Traffic Control System (NATCON).